F-3r/dragon_checkers/README.md

 # Preflight

-_No one likes their dragon crashing in mid-flight..._
+_No one likes their dragon crashing in mid-air..._

 ## What is this thing?